CAARE Lab Graduate Students

-I am a second year doctoral student in the educational psychology program with an emphasis on school psychology.
-I graduated from Presbyterian College with a B.S. in Applied Mathematics and a B.A. in Spanish, and I lived in Hong Kong for the past year teaching English.
-Some of my research interests include global mental health, dual language learners, and Autism Spectrum Disorder.
-I love to travel and to learn about other cultures, and once I graduate, I hope to continue to work with diverse populations of students in a school setting.
+I am a third-year doctoral student in the educational psychology program with an emphasis in school psychology.
+I graduated from Presbyterian College in 2014 with a B.S. in Applied Mathematics and a B.A. in Spanish, and I attained my M.A. in Educational Psychology in December 2017.
+Some of my research interests include disparities in accessing early childhood services, cross-cultural comparisons, mental health literacy, and autism spectrum disorders.
+I love to travel and to learn about other cultures, and once I graduate, I hope to continue to work with and serve diverse populations.

 I obtained my BCBA certification and Masters degree in Behavior Analysis and Therapy from Southern Illinois University in 2015.
 I have over 8 years’ experience working with both children and adults with varying developmental and intellectual disabilities in numerous environments, including a psychiatric hospital, home settings, clinics, and schools.
 I was also Team Leader Behavior Counselor and conducted in-home parent training weekly with parents who abused and/or neglected their children.
 I have continued working with parents here at Georgia and have created a program for our families at the UGA behavior clinic.
 I am currently completing my second year in the Ph.D program at UGA and I consult in both schools and at the UGA behavior clinic with both children and adults with disabilities.
 I am active in presenting both posters and presentations at the annual ABAI conference and other ABA-related conferences.
 My areas of interest include staff and parent training across various environments and also increasing and improving adult services.